bhorvath/docker-postfix/README.md

-MAIL_DOMAIN   | The domain for which Postfix will be handling mail TLS_CERT_FILE | The path to the TLS certificate (this path must be accessible within the container) TLS_KEY_FILE  | The path to the TLS key (this path must be accessible within the container)
+MAIL_DOMAIN   | The domain for which Postfix will be handling mail TLS_CERT_FILE | The path to the TLS certificate (this path must be accessible within the container) TLS_KEY_FILE  | The path to the TLS key (this path must be accessible within the container) RELAY_HOST    | The relay host through which to send outgoing mail

 ## Notes